 Finally, Appendix \ref{appendix sec} extends our study to metric bundles, following the dictionary provided in \cite{pranab-mahan}.

 {\bf Acknowledgement.} The author would like to thank Pranab Sardar and Mahan Mj for many helpful discussions, which also helped in the exposition of the article.
 The author is also grateful to them for their valuable feedback on earlier drafts.
+The author also thanks the anonymous referee(s) for a careful reading of the paper and for numerous insightful comments and suggestions that greatly improved the exposition and clarity of the article.
 This work was supported by the TIFR Visiting (Postdoctoral) Fellowship.